Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 We'll register our simulation with the executor and use the same instance within our simulation function.

-libEnsemble can perform every simulation instasnce (within the ensemble) in a separate directory for organization and potential I/O benefits.
-In this example, libEnsemble copies a source directory and its contents to create these simulation directories.
-For our purposes, an empty directory ``./sim`` is sufficient.

-Next define the :ref:`sim_specs<datastruct-sim-specs>` and :ref:`gen_specs<datastruct-gen-specs>` data structures:
+Next define the :ref:`sim_specs<datastruct-sim-specs>` and :ref:`gen_specs<datastruct-gen-specs>` data structures.
+Recall that these are used to specify to libEnsemble what input/output fields to expect, and also to parameterize function instances without hard-coding:

 .. code-block:: python
     :linenos:

-    # State the sim_f, its arguments, output, and parameters (and their sizes)
+    # State the simulation function, its arguments, output, and parameters (and their sizes)
-    sim_specs = {'sim_f': run_forces,         # sim_f, imported above
+    sim_specs = {'sim_f': run_forces,         # simulation function, imported above
-                 'in': ['x'],                 # Name of input for sim_f 'out': [('energy', float)],  # Name, type of output from sim_f 'user': {'simdir_basename': 'forces',  # User parameters for sim_f 'cores': 2,
+                 'in': ['x'],                 # Name of inputs from History array 'out': [('energy', float)],  # Name, type of output from simulation function 'user': {'cores': 2,         # Additional User parameters 'sim_particles': 1e3,
-                          'sim_particles': 1e3,
                           'sim_timesteps': 5,
                           'sim_kill_minutes': 10.0,